kovidgoyal/calibre/manual/viewer.rst

 .. |refmi| image:: images/ref_mode_button.png

-You can "turn pages" in a book by using the :guilabel:`Page Next` and :guilabel:`Page Previous` buttons |pni|, or by pressing the Page Down/Page Up keys.
+You can "turn pages" in a book by using the :guilabel:`Page next` and :guilabel:`Page previous` buttons |pni|, or by pressing the :guilabel:`Page down`/:guilabel:`Page up` keys.
 Unlike most e-book viewers, calibre does not force you to view books in paged mode.
 You can scroll by amounts less than a page by using the scroll bar or various customizable keyboard shortcuts.

 Bookmarks